awesto/django-shop/docs/signals.rst

 .. data:: shop.order_signals.completed
     :module:

-Emitted when the payment was received for the :class:`~shop.models.Order`.
+Emitted when payment is received for the :class:`~shop.models.Order`.
 This signal is emitted by the :class:`shop.views.checkout.ThankYouView`.

 Arguments sent with this signal: